apoorvagnihotri/big-little-net/README.md

 **16th March 2019** - Corrected assersions, working to correct any error in architecture using [tensorboardX][3] for visualizing architecture. + worked on clearing some issues in architecture.

+**17th March 2019** - Resnet blocks when repeated don't have `stride = 2` at each block, need to remove that. ~~Also, the paper mentions that `ResBlockB` uses a `stride` of `2` in the first `Conv3x3`.
+I think again a similar thing is happening, we only need to apply the stride in the first block, this makes sense too, as the big branch has `1/2` the image resolution than the little branch, therefore, there is no point it upsampling and downsampling the image dims inside the Big Branch itself.~~ Every `ResBlockB` has a `stride = 3` for teh conv3x3 and every one of it ends with upsampling, read in the paper.

 ## Plan

-**18th March 2019** - Resnet blocks when repeated don't have `stride = 2` at each block, need to remove that.
-Also, the paper mentions that `ResBlockB` uses a `stride` of `2` in the first `Conv3x3`.
-I think again a similar thing is happening, we only need to apply the stride in the first block, this makes sense too, as the big branch has `1/2` the image resolution than the little branch, therefore, there is no point it upsampling and downsampling the image dims inside the Big Branch itself.

-**20th March 2019** - Try running on Distributed Environment.
+**19th March 2019** - Try running on Distributed Environment.
 Reproduce the results for `bL-ResNet50`.

 ## Requirements